Valkryst/Schillsaver/README.md

    run the command `java -jar Schillsaver.jar`.

-* For a decode to work successfully, you *must* use the same block size setting that you encoded with, the other settings don't matter.
+* For a decode to work successfully, you *must* use the same block size setting and codec that you encoded with, the other settings don't matter.

-  So, if you've encoded a video with block size 8, then it has to be decoded with block size 8.
+  So, if you've encoded a video with block size 8 and libx264, then it has to be decoded with block size 8 and libx264.
 Any other size will result in a corrupt decode.

 * When downloading your stored videos from YouTube, or whatever other service you use, ensure that you download the video at the same resolution that you encoded